Sivamani-18/JS-Courses/README.md

 ```

 ### reverse()
 Reverses the order of the elements in an array.
 The first array element becomes the last, and the last becomes the first.
+[Back To Top](#table-of-contents)
 ```javascript
 var fruits = ["Apple", "Banana", "Orange"];
 fruits.reverse();